Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Review of Different Measurement Schemes

-\textbf{Optimal readout: homodyne detection} To extract the signal encoded in SMSV, a widely-used method is to conduct a homodyne detection.
-In this readout scheme, a large classical field component ${E}(t)=E_0\cos(\omega_0 t+\theta)$ is set at the output, known as the Local Oscillator.
-With the local oscillator, the frequency spectra of optical power at the readout is:
+A standard readout method for SMSV states is homodyne detection, in which a strong classical local oscillator (LO) field $E(t)=E_0\cos(\omega_0 t+\theta)$, operating at the same frequency $\omega_0$ as the carrier, is mixed with the output field.
+Same frequency between LO and carrier enables the selection of readout quadrature by tuning the LO phase $\theta$.
+The corresponding optical power spectrum at the readout is then given by: